Wedding at the Renaissance Hotel Minneapolis

 Makeup time

-When I arrived, I started taking pictures of the gorgeous bride who was getting ready into a hotel suite.
+When I arrived, I started taking pictures of the gorgeous bride who was getting ready in a hotel suite.
 Her relatives and best friends surrounded her.
-The atmosphere was nothing but excitation for the coming event.
+The atmosphere was nothing but excitement for the coming event.
+While I took details of the bride’s attire, the bride had her makeup applied and hair done.
+Then she read a letter from her fiancé, trying not to cry.
+But her eyes were definitely wet!
+After that, she put on her beautiful dress, and we improvised a few pictures.

 A special coordinator for receptions